Gabewitt/Stats-Project/README.md

 This would how you update the notebooks from other people.

+### Git branches

+Github uses a system called **Branches**.
+The original, and public (sharable) code is located on the **Main Branch** (one can see which branch they are on by looking at the bottom left of their VScode window).

+It is very important to not mess/change code while inside the **Main Branch**.
+If you want to tweak, or create a new function, you need to create a new branch or go into an already existing one if there is.

+`git branch NameOfBranch`

+To make it easier for everyone to follow, **NameOfBranch** should follow this format:\

+*git branch gwitt/1712_worked_on_q1*
+*git branch gwitt/2012_woked_on_q1_a*

+Once the branch is created, you need to access the branch.

+`git checkout BranchName`

+Example:

+*git checkout gwitt/1712_worked_on_q1*
+*git checkout gwitt/2012_woked_on_q1_a*

+Once in the branch you are free to change the code/create new files...

 ### Pushing your code

 Now that you've finished with your code for the day and before going out with your friends to go drink, you should load your code into the github repository for you colleagues to see and access.